 Quick Shopping Tips

-When shopping for the best budget 4K monitor, remember the following:
+When looking for the best budget 4K monitor, keep this in mind:

 - What size do you need?
-For a budget screen, 32 inches is a good sweet spot, giving you ample space while still being able to fit on your desktop.
-28-inch and 27-inch screens are also common in this price range and will be cheaper.
-They’re good for productivity, but you probably won’t want to share a screen that size.
+For a budget monitor, 32 inches is a nice sweet spot, providing ample screen space while still fitting atop a desk.
+If you don't need to share the screen, consider 28-inch and 27-inch screens.
+They're common in this price range and generally cheaper.

 - Decide the monitor’s main purpose.
-If it’s gaming, higher refresh rates and Adaptive-Sync (AMD FreeSync or Nvidia G-Sync) are priorities, as is a beefy graphics card.
-You should have a minimum of a GTX 1070 Ti or RX Vega 64 for medium settings or, for high or better settings, an RTX-series or Radeon VII.
+For gaming, higher refresh rates and Adaptive-Sync (AMD FreeSync or Nvidia G-Sync) are priorities, alongside a beefy graphics card.
+You should have a minimum of a GTX 1070 Ti or RX Vega 64 for medium settings at 4K or, for high or better settings, an RTX-series or Radeon VII.
 For general productivity or entertainment, look for high contrast for high image quality.
 Creatives should strive for accuracy.
-For more, see How to Buy a PC Monitor and our Best Gaming Monitors page.
+For more, see How to Buy a PC Monitor, plus our Best Gaming Monitors list.

 - Errors under 3 Delta E (dE) are generally invisible to the naked eye.
 A monitor with a 5dE color error, for example, probably has colors that look visibly off.
-Accuracy matters more for creative work.
+Accuracy is a bigger priority for creative work.

 - Do you need HDR?
-A 4K monitor with the right HDR implementation makes 4K/HDR content look significantly better than it would on a regular, or SDR, monitor.
-While many 4K monitors support HDR, few budget ones do it with noticeable impact.
-If you want a monitor that makes the HDR upgrade worth it, consider upping your budget to stay in 4K or opting for a lower resolution to save money.
-See How to Choose the Best HDR Monitor for more.
+A 4K monitor with the right HDR implementation makes 4K/HDR content look much better than it would on a regular, SDR monitor.
+While many 4K monitors support HDR, few budget ones deliver it with noticeable impact.
+If you want a monitor that makes the HDR upgrade worth it, consider increasing your budget or opt for a lower resolution to save money.
+Read How to Choose the Best HDR Monitor for more.

 - Consider ports and other features.
-Do you need HDMI 2.1, the latest DisplayPort (1.4)?
-Are USB Type-A ports important, and do you want USB-C for charging or a single-cable setup?
-Speakers and the stand’s ability to tilt, swivel or rise are also factors.
+Do you need HDMI 2.1 and/or the latest DisplayPort (1.4)?
+How important are USB Type-A ports to you?
+Do you want USB-C for charging or a single-cable setup?
+Speakers and the stand’s ability to tilt, swivel or rise are also considerations.

 Best Budget 4K Monitors